mrismanaziz/Reforestation/README.md

-## Archaeology really is a career in ruins.
+## Thanks for explaining the word "many" to me.
+It means a lot.